 Training Your Puppy

-The one frustration most new pet parents have is house training, as some puppies can take much longer than others to learn the habit of fouling only in certain areas.
-A few products can assist with the process of house training your puppy, such as wee pads, anti-fouling sprays, and treats for getting the action right.
-However, patience is crucial for the process of training a puppy to foul in designated areas.
+Most new pet parents’ frustration is house training, as some puppies can take much longer than others to learn the habit of fouling only in certain areas.
+A few products can assist with house training your puppy, such as wee pads, anti-fouling sprays, and treats for getting the action right.
+However, patience is crucial for training a puppy to foul in designated areas.

 Your puppy will need a few chew toys, such as teething toys, tug ropes, and others.
 Without toys and the interaction of playing together, your puppy will surely get bored and frustrated.
 In such unfortunate situations, puppies turn to destructive behaviors to release their copious amounts of energy.
 So, to avoid having your furniture and shoes destroyed, be sure to invest in a few toys and take the time to play with your puppy as often as possible.

 Owning a new puppy is an exciting time, but it’s important to remember that they are still babies and need extra care and attention.
 Here are some crucial tips to keep your new puppy happy and healthy: